-In the United States, war bonds were first introduced during World War I. Known as Liberty Bonds, they were a way for the country to pay for its participation in this costly war.
-It has been estimated that the U.S. spent over $30 billion on that war, with much of the money raised by war bonds.
-Canada introduced its own war bonds during this time, known as Victory Bonds.
+In the United States, war bonds were first introduced during World War I. Then known as Liberty Bonds, they were a way for the country to pay for its participation in this costly war.
+It is estimated that the U.S. spent over $30 billion in World War I and that much of that money was raised by war bonds.
+Canada introduced its own war bonds during this time, called Victory Bonds.

-War bonds sold from 1941 to 1965 accrued interest for 40 years.
-(The bonds issued after 1965 accrued interest for 20 years.)
+War bonds sold from 1941 to 1965 accrued interest for 40 years; any bond issued after 1965 accrued interest for 20 years.
 Americans who purchased these bonds did so at a 75 percent rate: for example, a $100 bond cost $75 to purchase.
 The interest rate on the bonds matured according to market trends and the current market rate.
 They were available in denominations of $25, $50, $75, $100, $200, $500, $1,000, $5,000 and $10,000.
-The bonds were nontransferable, meaning that only the purchaser could redeem the bonds in the future.
+The bonds were non-transferable, meaning that only the purchaser could redeem the bonds in the future.

-Pictures and /images of the campaigns used by the government are shown at Ad*Access—War Bonds and at Pictures of World War II.
+The American Homefront discusses the Homefront during World Wars I and II.
+Additional pictures and images of the campaigns used by the government are shown at The Library of Congress and National Archives.
 Information on how women helped sell war bonds is discussed at Women and the Home Front, and Women and War lists more information on how women used war bonds.

 To sell the war bonds, the government turned to some popular artists such as Norman Rockwell.
 Posters showcasing the artists' work appeared across the country to promote war bonds.
-These posters showed Americans colorful pictures of what they were supporting, and encouraged individuals to get involved in the war effort.
+These posters showed Americans colorful pictures of what they were supporting and encouraged individuals to get involved in the war effort.
 The posters showed that even those at home could still help with the war effort.
 Bond promoters also released music and songs about buying war bonds, and celebrities led rallies urging the people to buy bonds.

 According to defense officials, the president will ask Congress for more than $200 billion to fund U.S. war efforts for the next several years.
-The main concern on the minds of most Americans is, What about my future and the future of my children?
-Do we have to bear the burden of these tremendous costs?
+The main concerns on the minds of most Americans are, “What about my future and the future of my children?” and “Do we have to bear the burden of these tremendous costs?”
 Many financial experts expect that today’s voters, as well as their children and grandchildren, will be paying for this deficit for decades.